TEST Paragraph

 Overtime

-On June 28, 2024, the U.S. District Court for the Eastern District of Texas issued a decision in the Texas Attorney General's case challenging the U.S. Department of Labor's final rule on Defining and Delimiting the Exemptions for Executive, Administrative, Professional, Outside Sales, and Computer Employees.
-The judge in the case issued a limited preliminary injunction blocking implementation of the rule for employees of the state of Texas only.
+On Nov.
+15, ABC applauded the decision of the U.S. District Court for the Eastern District of Texas, which vacated the U.S. Department of Labor’s controversial 2024 final rule, Defining and Delimiting the Exemptions for Executive, Administrative, Professional, Outside Sales, and Computer Employees.
+The rule changed overtime regulations under the Fair Labor Standards Act.

 Nondisplacement of Qualified Workers Under Service Contracts